CLAYTON VALLEY LITHIUM PROJECT

 The Project can be accessed from Tonopah by driving south on US HWY 95 for a distance of 7 miles (11 kilometers) and then southwest on the Silver Peak gravel road for a distance of 20 miles (32 km).
 Both of these roads underwent upgrades during the summer of 2016.

-Sources of power and water are less than 6 miles (10 km) from both Noram's North and South Blocks; and a skilled labor force and supplies are available in Tonopah, Las Vegas (~215 miles/~345 km) or Reno (~225 miles/~360 km), which are the local and regional mining and supply centers.
+Sources of power and water are less than 6 miles (10 km) from Noram's property; and a skilled labor force and supplies are available in Tonopah, Las Vegas (~215 miles/~345 km) or Reno (~225 miles/~360 km), which are the local and regional mining and supply centers.

 Lithium prices have risen significantly since 2015 and demand is forecast to continue to expand with the global adoption of electric vehicles (EV) and energy storage systems (ESS) that use lithium-ion batteries.
 The EV market is expected to be a key demand driver through 2020 with the ESS market adding significantly to demand by 2025.

 Note: Joe Lowry, CEO of Global Lithium LLC, who is probably the world’s foremost independent authority on the lithium industry, provides advisory services to end users, suppliers and investors; and travels continuously to meet with lithium producers and stay abreast of industry developments.
-Click the following link to read a transcript of his recent two-part interview with LITHIUM Investing News.
+Click the link above to see/read his recent interview with the MidasLetter.